MaxwellCaron/writeups/TryHackMe/PickleRick-Writeup.md

 # Internal

-Now that we have a shell on the box, I will stablize it by using a few commands..
+Now that we have a shell on the box, I will stabilize it by using a few commands..

 ```
 python3 -c 'import pty;pty.spawn("/bin/bash")'